Void Contract: Definition, Example and Related Terms

 Example(s)

-A company enters into a contract with a supplier to purchase goods.
+Scenario Description A company enters into a contract with a supplier to purchase goods.
 However, the supplier is not old enough to enter into contracts legally.
 In this example, the contract would be void because the supplier is underage.
 Even though the company and the supplier agreed to the terms of the contract, the legal system would not enforce it because one of the parties (the supplier) is not legally allowed to make that kind of decision.
+A business signs a contract to buy stolen goods.
+In this case, the contract would be void because it's about something illegal.
+Even if both parties agreed to the terms and signed the contract, the legal system would not enforce it because the subject of the contract (stolen goods) is against the law.